andreypopp/reactdown/site/index.md

 ### Ref

-Directive `::ref` can be used to place anchors within a document which then can be references using hyperlinks.
+Directive `..ref` can be used to place anchors within a document which then can be references using hyperlinks.

 Example: